Inno-MT-CoMonSENSE-Project/arduino_loRa/Arduino_OTAA/README.md

   6. In Network --> Wireless, Disable the WiFi AP with SSID: *dragino-xxxxxx* (the one on Mode: Master)

 Secondly, we need to configure the gateway so that it sends data to the ChirpStack Gateway Bridge component.
 In Service --> LoRaWan Gateway change the following entries:
-  - IoT Service --> LoRaWan/RAW forwarder
+  - IoT Service --> *LoRaWan/RAW forwarder*
-  - Service Provider --> --custom--
+  - Service Provider --> *--custom--*
   - Server Address --> YOUR SERVER'S IP ADDRESS
-  - Server upstream Port --> 1700
+  - Server upstream Port --> *1700*
-  - Server downstream  Port --> 1700
+  - Server downstream  Port --> *1700*
-  - Frequency (HZ) --> 868100000
+  - Frequency (HZ) --> *868100000*
-  - Spreading Factor --> SF7
+  - Spreading Factor --> *SF7*
-  - Coding Rate --> 4/5
+  - Coding Rate --> *4/5*
-  - Signal Bandwidth --> 125 kHz
+  - Signal Bandwidth --> *125 kHz*

 ### Chirpstack servers set-up
  To be written in seperate document.
 For now, follow [this](https://www.chirpstack.io/guides/debian-ubuntu/) set-up.

 ### Set-up on Chirpstack
-To successfully recive data by Network and Application server, we need to set-up the configuration for Network server, Service profile, Device profile, Gateway and Application.
+To successfully receive data by Network and Application server, we need to set-up the configuration for Network server, Service profile, Device profile, Gateway and Application.
 To access the ChirpStack Application Server web-interface, enter the IP address or hostname of you server, followed by *port 8080* which is a default configuration, e.g. `localhost:8080`.
 Then for login use *Username: admin* and *Password: admin*.

-#### Network servers
+#### Network-servers
+In order to connect your ChirpStack Application Server instance with the ChirpStack Network Server instance, click Network servers and then *Add*.
+Fill a name of the Network server, so it is identifiable on the network.
+As the ChirpStack Network Server is installed on the same host as the ChirpStack Application Server in our case, use `127.0.0.1:8000` as network-server server.
+Then click Create Network Server.

 #### Service-profiles
+Click Service profiles and then *Create*.
+Fill a name for a service profile for easier identification.
+Pick a Network server you would like to associate with this service profile.
+Maximum allowed data-rate should be set to 5.
+Then click Create Service profile.

 #### Device-profiles
+Click Device profiles and then *Create*.
+In *General* tab, create a name for a device profile and pick a network server to associate it with.
+Then set:
+  - LoRaWAN MAC version --> *1.0.3*
+  - LoRaWAN Regional parameters version --> *B*

+In *Join (OTAA/ABP)* tab *Check* Device supports OTAA.
+In *Codec* tab pick *Cayenne LPP*.
+Then click Create Device profile.

 #### Gateways
+Click Gateways and then *Create*.
+Fill a Gateway name and description.
+For the Gateway ID you can choose your own (but do not forget to update it on a Gateway itself as well) or access the Gateway through browser on `10.130.1.1/cgi-bin/luci/admin` (if connected via RJ45 cable).
+Go to Services --> LoRaWan Gateway and copy the *Gateway ID* from there.
+Then choose a Network server you would like the gateway to connect to.

 #### Applications